ravi-prakash1907/CaterApp/README.md

 ```sh
 $ ./installer.sh
 ```
-After successful installtion, you should see something like this:
+After successful installation, you should see something like this:
 ![installing screenshot](./assets/installation.png)

 # 🤔 Usage